rgsoda/pypy-llist/docs/index.rst

       cached, so that accessing its neighbours is O(1).
       Note that inserting/deleting a node in the middle of the list will invalidate this cache.

+   .. method:: nodes()

+      Iterate over the list staring from the first node.

    .. method:: pop()